dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 ### MovementBehavior
 - Added ``setTarget`` method as a way to resolve an issue where an Entity needed to know movement behavior and a movement behavior needed to know what entity it was modifying.
+- Removed ``setTarget``
+- Added a second parameter "Entity subject"  in ``doMovementUpdate`` method as another solution to how the MovementBehavior knows which Entity it is updating